TrafeX/docker-wordpress/README.md

 - Go to Wordpress plugins > enable Redis Cache plugin.
 Then go to Redis Cache settings and enable it.
 It should be automatic.
 - Go to nginx proxy manager on port 81, set up SSL, and set up a host redirection to enable your domain to point to Wordpress.
 This will enable you to use HTTPS on your site.
 - Warning: do not disable the SQLite plugin as it is your only database.
-If you do so accidentally, add db.php back to wp-content folder (you can find the dp.copy file in the plugin's directory and copy it back to wp-content, renamed to db.php)
+If you do so accidentally, add db.php back to wp-content folder (you can find the db.copy file in the plugin's directory and copy it back to /wp-content/, renamed to db.php)

 ### WP-CLI